Ankitraghav000/Docker/README.md

 - curl -fsSL: This part of the command downloads the Docker GPG key from the specified URL.<br>
 -f(fail): Stops the command if the server returns an error.<br>
 -s(silent): Runs the command quietly without showing the progress bar.<br>
--S(show errors): Ensures that errors are still shown even if -s is used.<br>
+-S(show errors): Ensures errors are still shown even if -s is used.<br>
 -L(follow redirects): Follows any redirects to download the file.<br>
 - |: This is a pipe operator that passes the output of the curl command directly to the next command.